mbloch/mapshaper/docs/development/label-tool-design.md

 What they share is in `gui-panel-controls.mjs` — a section, a colour-and-its- opacity row, an action button, a panel button — and in the CSS that is now keyed on `.label-style-panel`, which every style panel carries.
-The label panel keeps its own assembly of the colour field, because its two colours are gated by the icon switch and drawn without captions, but the metrics, the disabled look, the caption sizes and the split-row grid are one set of rules for all four.
+The label panel keeps its own assembly of the colour rows, because its colours are gated by the section switches, but builds each field with the same `makeColorOpacityField()`, and the metrics, the disabled look, the caption sizes and the split-row grid are one set of rules for all four.

 The layout follows from the pairs the other panels turn out to be made of:
-Fill and its opacity, Stroke and its opacity, and for a circle, Stroke width beside Radius.
+Fill, and Stroke with its width beside it, each colour with its opacity inside its field; for a circle, Radius beside Fill.
 Every panel is 216px wide now, since every panel is a stack of those pairs.

 Two things worth knowing: